Qualitative Approaches

 Combining qualitative and computational approaches

-The two sides are complementary, not competing.
-See the Computational & Quantitative Approaches page for the methods on the other side of the split.
+The Computational & Quantitative Approaches page covers the methods on the other side of the split.

 Overview and other methods